 Georgia Hopley became a one-person public affairs office.
 She traveled across the country speaking at churches, schools, conventions, and other groups.
 Agent Hopley wrote newspaper articles, gave interviews, and discussed prohibition enforcement problems with political and business leaders.
 Her job was to strengthen public support for the enforcement of Prohibition.
 She worked on that with determination and persistence.5

-Much better known was Prohibition Agent Daisy Simpson, who was assigned to the San Francisco office.
-However, she also worked in other cities across the country.
+Much better known was Prohibition Agent Daisy Simpson.
+She was assigned to the San Francisco office.
+Yet she also worked in other cities across the country.
 They included Baltimore, Chicago, Milwaukee, and New York.